lpmi-13/packer_ansible_inspec_terraform_digitalocean/readme.md

 1. Validate Packer using : `packer validate -var-file=packer/variables.json packer/server.json`
 (packer evaluates the file paths in the server.json from where the `packer validate`  command is run, so that might be the cause of an error if you run it in the wrong place)
 1. Build the snapshot image with Packer using : `packer build -var-file=packer/variables.json packer/server.json`

-(be sure that the `DIGITALOCEAN_API_TOKEN` environment variable has been exported first, or it will fail)
+(be sure that the `DIGITALOCEAN_API_TOKEN` environment variable has been exported first, or it will fail...also grab the ID of the snapshot to use in terraform.
+This will be in the output at the end of the build process)

 1. Deploy the image with Terraform using:
 * `cd /terraform`